danelh/latin_blog/_posts/2020-11-05-the-durham-proverbs.md

 ## The Durham Proverbs

 The Durham Proverbs is a collection of 46 mediaeval proverbs written in Latin and old-English.
 An ancient manuscript with the proverbs [can be seen](http://www.digipal.eu/digipal/page/1013/pages/) in Durham Cathedral B.III.32.
-Here is the proverbs in Latin (corrections and supplied letters are from: Arngart, Olof.
+Here are the proverbs in Latin (corrections and supplied letters are from: Arngart, Olof.
 "The Durham Proverbs."
 Speculum 56.2 (1981): 288-300.)

 1. Portio beatitudinis.
 2. Amicus tam prope quam longe bonus est.